MasterOfTheTiger/2048-Sidebar/README.md

 This is a 2048 sidebar extension for Firefox.

+Get it on [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/2048-webextension-sidebar/).
+Please download and review it if you would like to try it out.

 Forked from [2048 Web Extension](https://github.com/TiLied/2048-WebExtension)

 Which was based itself from the original [2048](https://github.com/gabrielecirulli/2048)